Holiday Recycling Guide

 Plastic bags, wraps, and film (plastics that do not hold their shape) are common culprits for contaminating curbside recycling.
 Increasing rates of contamination by non-recyclables can cause haulers to charge more or refuse recycling hauls.

 Madison County has many locations for recycling plastic bags.
-Area Shop n' Save, Lowes, Target, Kohl's, and Wal-Mart stores typically accept bags.
-For a complete list, click here.
+Area Lowes, Target, Kohl's, and Wal-Mart stores typically accept bags.
+Please check directly with your local store to determine policy changes duirng COVID-19.

 ShoeCrew Water Projects works to keep wearable, usable shoes from local landfills and directs them to secondary markets.
 Proceeds are used to provide wells, filters, and other access to clean water in developing countries.